 The thinner ones work best.
 For a standard muffin tin, buy 6-inch tortillas.
-If you purchase raw tortillas, be sure you cook them first (in a dry skillet per directions on the package) and poke or dock them with a fork (like you would an empty pie crust) before shaping them.
+If you purchase raw tortillas, cook them first (in a dry skillet per directions on the package) and poke or dock them with a fork (like you would an empty pie crust) before shaping them.

 You can make larger bowls with a jumbo muffin tin and larger tortillas.

 Baked tortilla bowls are best right out of the oven.
 If it has been 2-3 days since you made them, you can freshen them.
 Place baked tortilla shells in a heated oven for 2-3 minutes before serving or microwave for 15 seconds apiece, then allow to cool for maximum crispiness.
 You can also make these a day ahead.